-State Senator Capri Cafaro introduced legislation in April 2014 that would require law enforcement agencies to submit any previously untested rape kits connected with open investigations to a crime lab for testing within one year.
-Senate Bill No. 316 would also require that going forward, law enforcement send any newly collected kit connected with an investigation to a crime lab for testing within 30 days.
-The lab is then to complete an analysis as soon as possible.
-This bill passed the Ohio Senate and is now pending in the House.
+In December 2014, the Ohio legislature unanimously passed a bill requiring law enforcement agencies to submit previously untested rape kits connected with open investigations to a crime lab for testing within one year.
+The new law, Senate Bill No. 316 also requires that going forward, law enforcement send any newly collected kit connected with an investigation to a crime lab for testing within 30 days.
+The lab is to complete an analysis as soon as possible.

 For more information on reforms happening in Ohio, click here.